simon-the-shark/django-mapbox-location-field/README.md

 # Why this?
 I was searching for some django location field which uses mapbox to use it in my project.
 However, I didn't find anything which suited my needs in 100% and that's why I created this simple django app.
 My philosophy was simplicity, but I wanted to create complete solution for picking location.

 Feel free to open issues, make pull request and request some features or instructions.
 Let me know if you think it is not flexible enough.

+PyPi's funny statistics (downloads etc): https://pypistats.org/packages/django-mapbox-location-field

 # Live demo
 Curious how it works and looks like?
 See live demo on https://dj-map-loc-field-demo.kowalinski.dev
 Demo app uses [django-bootstrap4](https://github.com/zostera/django-bootstrap4) for a little better looking form fields.
 You can also use it as a code example, because it is available on [my github](https://github.com/Simon-the-Shark/live_demo_django_mapbox_location_field).

 # Compatibility
 ### Breaking changes
 Since `v2.0.0` package supports only `Django` versions `3.x` and `4.x` and its relevant `Python` versions, due to breaking changes in Django api.